henry2004y/KeyNotes/contents/flr.md

 Across $x_r$ there will be a $180^o$ phase shift for the perturbed terms.
 (A successful explanation of phase changes at those discrete frequencies from different latitudes on the ground is a strong proof of the validity of the model.)
 Energy is been absorbed at the resonance point from fast mode to Alfvén mode.
 Dissipation is required, otherwise the amplitude of the Alfvén wave grows secularly.
 Ionospheric dissipation near the resonant field line is likely to be one important process limiting the growth of the resonance amplitude.

 2. The first order term in @eq:flr_wave_bz dominate near $x=x_r$, but is small in the propagating interval.
-In the WKB limit (ADD LINKS!), we consider waves of short wavelength in $x$; i.e. second order derivatives of $B_{1z}$ are much larger than first order derivatives.
+In the WKB limit (@sec:WKB), we consider waves of short wavelength in $x$; i.e. second order derivatives of $B_{1z}$ are much larger than first order derivatives.
 In the lowest order WKB analysis we may neglect the first order derivatives and solve

 $$
 \frac{\partial^2 B_{1z}}{\partial x^2} + \Big( \frac{\omega^2}{V_A^2} - k_y^2 - k_z^2 \Big) B_{1z} = 0